Non Hodgkin's Lymphoma

 • Greater than 4 nodal sites

-Risk Group Number of Factors % 5 year OS % 10 year OS
+Risk group # of factors % 5 year OS % 10 year OS

 Low 0-1 90.6 70.7